thanhtrungnguyen/plant-assistant/docs/get-started.md

 #### Backend

-Navigate to the `fastapi_backend` directory and run:
+Navigate to the `backend` directory and run:
    ```bash
    uv sync
    ```

 #### Frontend
-Navigate to the `nextjs-frontend` directory and run:
+Navigate to the `frontend` directory and run:
    ```bash
    pnpm install
    ```